 "Right to the Juke Joint is an evocative journey through music that tracks the life of its author—Patrick Mullen—from his childhood to the present.
 Mullen's enduring love for music inspired his life as a folklorist.
 Beginning with Ray Charles's 'I Got a Woman,' he moves the reader from blues, rock and roll, and rockabilly in the Fifties to jazz, country, and Tex-Mex voices.
 As one musician told Mullen, 'There ain't but one race created on earth, and that's the human race.'
 Right to the Juke Joint eloquently shows how music reveals our shared humanity."--William Ferris, author of The South in Color: A Visual Journal

-Publication of this book was supported by a grant from the L. J. and Mary C. Skaggs Folklore Fund.
+Publication of this book is supported by the Lloyd Hibberd Endowment of the American Musicological Society, funded in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation, and by a grant from the L. J. and Mary C. Skaggs Folklore Fund.

 To order online:

 (800) 621-2736 (USA/Canada)